Security Whitepaper

 Each component undergoes a manual threat-model pass covering:

 - Where does untrusted input enter?
-(API payloads, chat messages, webhook URLs, CLI config files)
+(API payloads, chat messages, webhook URLs)

 - How are auth decisions made?
 (OAuth tokens via PocketBase, Bearer header validation)

-- Where are secrets stored and used? (server-side env vars, CLI platform keychain)
+- Where are secrets stored and used? (server-side env vars)

 - What happens on error paths and 500s? (generic error messages, no stack traces leaked)